plenoptic-org/plenoptic/CONTRIBUTING.md

 `docs/tutorials/` directory.
 If you add or change a substantial amount of code, please add a tutorial showing how to use it.

-In all markdown files, you should try to use sphinx's cross-reference syntax to refer to code objects in API documentation whenever one is mentioned (for example, you should refer to the `Metamer` class as ``{class}`Metamer <plenoptic.synthesize.metamer.Metamer>` ``).
+In all markdown files, you should try to use sphinx's cross-reference syntax to refer to code objects in API documentation whenever one is mentioned (for example, you should refer to the `Metamer` class as ``{class}`~plenoptic.synthesize.metamer.Metamer` ``).
 You should similarly refer to code objects in other packages (e.g., pytorch and matplotlib), though the syntax is different.
 See [myst-parser docs](https://myst-parser.readthedocs.io/en/latest/syntax/cross-referencing.html#reference-roles) for more details and the existing documentation for more examples.
 As part of the pull request review process, we run linters that will check for missing cross-references.
 The only objects that can be referred to simply as `monospace` font are function arguments and generic attributes / method (e.g., saying that plenoptic models must have a `forward` method).
 The linter will ignore all monospace font that have the word "argument" or "keyword" after them (e.g., "the `scales` keyword" or "the `scales` argument") or an html comment containing "skip-lint" (e.g., "the `scales` <!-- skip-lint --> method"; html comments are not rendered in sphinx).

 The regular markdown files contain everything else, especially discussions about why you should use some code in the package and the theory behind it, and should all be located